Localized Kernel Projection Outlyingness: A Two-Stage Approach for Multi-Modal Outlier Detection: Experiments

 A crucial aspect of our framework lies in the flexibility of its loss function.
 This is clearly demonstrated by the direct comparison between our two proposed variants in Table~\ref{tab:results_part2}.
 While the classical Robust-Z metric performs well on certain datasets (e.g., achieving a strong AUC of 0.888 on Optdigits), the SVM-like loss variant consistently attains higher or comparable performance across most datasets, yielding a superior overall average score (0.843 vs. 0.823).
-This suggests that the latter---measuring deviation from a learned boundary rather than from a fixed central point—is generally better suited to the non-Gaussian and complex distributions that arise in the kernel-induced feature space.
+This superiority of the SVM-like loss was further confirmed against a logistic loss-based variant, which achieved a lower average AUC of 0.810 (see Appendix A for full results).
+This suggests that the latter, which measures deviation from a learned boundary rather than from a fixed central point, is generally better suited to the non-Gaussian and complex distributions that arise in the kernel-induced feature space.
 This finding strongly supports the central thesis of our PLO framework: advancing outlier detection requires moving beyond fixed statistical metrics toward adaptive, learnable loss functions.

-In summary, the quantitative results demonstrate that our Two-Stage LKPLO---particularly with the SVM-like loss---is not a universal solution but a powerful, state-of-the-art approach for a significant and challenging class of outlier detection problems.
+In summary, the quantitative results demonstrate that our Two-Stage LKPLO, particularly when equipped with the SVM-like loss, is not a universal solution but a powerful, state-of-the-art approach for a significant and challenging class of outlier detection problems.